 - Develop collaborative intradisciplinary and interdisciplinary teams

-- Foster well-being in the workplace
+- Foster well-being in the workplace, in conjunction with nurse development

 - Respond to the complexities in healthcare with more confidence and mastery